How People communicate With Search Engines

 Think of it this way: everytime you type in a query, search engines are trying to answer a simple question; “If users are directed to this site, will what they find satisfy them?”
 The basic goal of search engines is to provide results that are relevant to the search queries of users.
 So, try to analyze your target customers’ needs and ensure your site serves them.

+What SEO tools should we use then?
 It all begins with what is typed in the search box.

 Over the years, the way we use search engines has changed, but there hasn’t been too much.